Radical-Ideal Functors, a Support Bifibration, and Quantale Completion for Commutative Semirings: Introduction

+\item In the complete idealic setting, the $k$-ideal construction realizes the subtractive form of ideal quantale completion.
+We compute the induced monad, identify its exact restriction to frame objects with the classical ideal-lattice monad, and prove that its Eilenberg--Moore algebras are precisely the complete idealic semirings whose multiplication distributes over arbitrary joins.

+\item The structural results yield a Stone-spectrum criterion for positive cones of $f$-rings and density criteria for the natural inclusion of the $k$-prime spectrum of an $r$-semiring. \end{enumerate}

+Figure~\ref{fig:categorical-framework} summarizes the principal categorical constructions and their relations.
+The upper adjunction is Theorem~\ref{thm:k-ideal-quantale-adjunction}, its comparison with the ideal-lattice monad is Proposition~\ref{prop:monad-frame-comparison}, its Eilenberg--Moore comparison is Theorem~\ref{thm:EM-quantales}, and the two duality equivalences are recalled in Remark~\ref{rem:stone-ideal-completion}.
+The functors in the top diagram are established in Proposition~\ref{prop:spectrum-functors}, Theorem~\ref{thm:radical-functor}, Proposition~\ref{prop:k-radical-functor}, Definition~\ref{def:canonical-support-functor}, and Proposition~\ref{prop:strong-spectrum-functor}.
+The nested spectral transformations and their constructible refinements are Propositions~\ref{prop:nested-spectra} and~\ref{prop:constructible-spectra}.
+The middle square combines Propositions~\ref{prop:natural-spectral-representations} and~\ref{prop:natural-k-radical-comparison}; its vertical arrows are natural isomorphisms, and each component \(\mathfrak j_S\) is surjective and dual to a dense sublocale embedding.
+The reconstruction isomorphisms follow from Proposition~\ref{prop:natural-spectral-representations} and Remark~\ref{rem:natural-support-reconstruction}.
+The universal arrows are Proposition~\ref{prop:universal-supports}, while the global bifibration, its canonical bicartesian section, and the resulting equivalence are Theorem~\ref{thm:support-bifibration}.
+Finally, \(\CRigr\) is the full subcategory introduced after Definition~\ref{def:r-semiring}, whereas Proposition~\ref{prop:r-semiring-density} is deliberately stated in the larger category of commutative unital semirings.

+The paper is organized as follows.
+Section~\ref{sec:preliminaries} fixes the categorical, ideal-theoretic, and spectral conventions.
+Section~\ref{sec:radical-functors} constructs the radical-ideal functors and their natural comparison.
+Section~\ref{sec:support-functors} develops support representations, compares the three spectra, proves the $r$-semiring density and Stone-space criteria, and constructs the support bifibration.
+Section~\ref{sec:quantale-completion} treats complete idealic semirings, the $k$-ideal quantale adjunction, the induced monad, and its Eilenberg--Moore category.

-\textbf{Acknowledgements.} The first author is grateful to Themba Dube and Partha Pratim Ghosh for some fruitful discussions and also thankful to the University Grants Commission (India) for providing a Senior Research Fellowship (ID: 211610013222/ Joint CSIR-UGC NET June 2021).
+\textbf{Acknowledgements.} The first author is grateful to Themba Dube and Partha Pratim Ghosh for fruitful discussions and thanks the University Grants Commission (India) for a Senior Research Fellowship (ID: 211610013222/Joint CSIR--UGC NET June 2021).